IUCN-UK/iucnredlistrb/README.md

 ### Growth Forms

-To get a list of all Growth Forms
+To retrieve a list of all Growth Forms
 ```
 response = client.growth_forms.list
 response